 If you are looking to stop a comparison buyer in their tracks, you should consider what else they might evaluate about your product.
 Here is another example from Money Saving Expert:

 The key to this tip is that even though your comparison buyer is looking for great deals on price, they still have many other considerations in mind.

 Use social proof and lots of.

-Social proof comes in many, many shapes and sizes, and it can be your best weapons against comparative shopping.
+Social proof comes in many, many shapes and sizes, and it can be your best weapon against comparative shopping.